top of page

 Plan: Plan to gather all the materials prior to starting the activity (grabbing all your clothes prior to getting dressed or all cooking supplies first), plan to avoid doing a lot of heavy tasks in one day and alternate between heavy and light tasks.

-Pace: Listen to your body and do not rush on completing all of your activities and rest often.
+Pace: Listen to your body and do not rush completion of all of your activities and remember to rest often.

 Prioritize: Decide which tasks need to be completed first or which ones are higher priority.

-Positioning: Complete tasks sitting if possible to reduce fatigue and a lot of bending and use aids to provide assistance (reachers, sock-aid)
+Positioning: Complete tasks sitting, if possible, to reduce fatigue and bending and use aids to provide assistance (reaches, sock-aid, etc.)

 Home